romanrodriguez/frontend-nanodegree-website-optimization/README.md

 * Inline CSS styling in `pizza.html`
 * Optimized Images
+* Modified CSS `.mover` in `style.css` and `pizza.html` inline CSS to increase the site's performance with hardware accelerated CSS.
 * Modifications to the `main.js` code:

 1. Modified the `changePizzaSizes` function with a new variable randomPizza, and moved the `dx` and `newwidth` variables outside the for loop with it for a more efficient loop.